liru0126/SDP-GAN/README.md

 ## Pre-trained models

 The pre-trained models can be downloaded [here](https://drive.google.com/drive/folders/1agSGUuK0LuwLuxzqXADGdRa2rvD_CyWu?usp=sharing).
-Place the models in ./pretrained_models in order to test it.
+Place the models in ./pretrained_models to test it.

 ## Training
 ```